yarnpkg/rfcs/accepted/0000-yarn-comments.md

 Another option would be to use "GIT" to keep track of commits where package.json got modified, but this can also be missed and not easy to maintain.

+We could also provide support for JSON5 which supports comments.
+But, first of all, many libraries and tools assume the'res `package.json` and that it is in a simple JSON format.
+Making them adopt to the new one is defenetly a long shot.
+Also- simply comments are weaker then this suggestion in terms of best practices like single point of truth.

 # Unresolved questions

-Can we instead provide support to JSON5 which supports comments.
-I don't really understand the effects of this change.

 I considered to suggest to use `yarn.lock` for this at first but I want the user to be able to maintain it manually and to keep it noticeable.